 Old Salem Museums & Gardens is screening clips from four documentaries in January, February and April.
 The footage that will be shown will illustrate the history of civil rights in

 (pictured above: Earl Dominie with the drawing he had tattooed to his arm.)
 “Release: From Stigma to Acceptance,” an exhibit that showcases the talents and struggles of ex-offenders reintegrating into society,

 (Above: Ministers’ Conference of Winston-Salem and Vicinity members pose at a meeting last September.)
-The Ministers’ Conference of Winston-Salem and Vicinity has scheduled a second town hall meeting for Monday,
+The Ministers’ Conference of Winston-Salem and

 (pictured above: students (top row, from left) Sam Murphy, Kent Garrett, KC Barrett, James Bailey, Will Dietsche, Meredith Anderson, Tyler St.

 Victor “Vic” Johnson earned a rather dubious distinction last week when he was booted from the Winston-Salem State University Board